-No, this is only required for new schools that choose to register to participate in the scheme.
+From 2021, schools are no longer required to register to participate in the scheme.

 A typical Early Offer Guarantee student has a genuine desire to commence undergraduate level study or the Tertiary Preparation Pathway at USC.
 Below are some examples of potential profiles of students who would be approved for this pathway:

 Profile 1 - The student has the necessary academic potential, talent and motivation to succeed in an undergraduate program and would benefit from being made an early offer to assist in their transition to university.

 Profile 2 - The student may not have opted to study for an ATAR, or may have other exceptional circumstances such as medical or family issues which may impact on their Year 12 results.
 The student has the necessary academic potential, talent and motivation to succeed in an undergraduate program and would benefit from the opportunity to commence a degree.